 - The adjudication team has the right to adjust age groups based on number of entries into each competition for the dancers’ benefit.
-Standard age groups are Under 10, Under 13, Under 17, Under 21, Under 30, and 30 & Over but may be changed as necessary.
+Standard age groups begin at Under 10, Under 13, Under 17, Under 21, Under 30, and 30 & Over but may be changed as necessary.

 Solo Levels & Advancement

 Structure of Levels

-- Levels are Beginner, Primary, Novice, Prizewinner, and Championship.
+- Levels are Beginner, Primary, Novice, Prizewinner, and Champion.
 All levels are open to all ages.

 - Dancers should enter the Digital Feis level that is most comparable to the level they compete in within their own organization (see illustration below).
 Independent dancers should choose the level they compete in most regularly.
 If dancers are uncertain about what constitutes their appropriate level, then they should consult their teacher or the Digital Feis adjudication team for an accurate assessment.